 Don’t try to extract blackheads by squeezing them out DIY-style.
 This can cause infections or leave scars.
 By picking at your skin, you can also push bacteria deeper into the pore or release it onto nearby skin where new blackheads can form.

 When deciding the best way to treat blackheads for your unique skin, the ideal plan of action depends on your skincare routine, diet, and genetics.
 Although individuals with severe blackheads may require help from a dermatologist, most people find that non-prescription options are a good way to launch an effective clear-skin campaign.
+Learn more about how to get clear skin by reading more from our blog!

 The fine print: it does not contain chocolate chips, you cannot eat it, and there is no fresh out of the oven smell.